mayank-Pareek/dev-mate-cli/README.md

   npm start ./examples/file.js ./examples/file.py --model google/gemini-flash-8b-1.5-exp
   ```

-## Debugging and Logs

-- All debug information and errors are output to `stderr`.
-- The main results are sent to `stdout`, ensuring clean separation between logs and the actual output.

 ## Environment Variables

 You can store your api key and base url in a `.env` file created at the root of the project.
 Example configuration: